 WHAT IS MUSIC THERAPY?

-Continuously proven theory and research indicate that the systematic application of the various elements of musical experience can aid in the following ways:
+Continuously proven theory and research indicate that the systematic application of the various elements of musical relating can aid in the following ways:

-- Musical experience requires attending, recognizing, identifying, discriminating, organizing, relating, comparing, conceptualizing and recalling sensory (kinesthetic, tactile, visual and auditory) stimuli.
+- Musical relating requires attending, recognizing, identifying, discriminating, organizing, comparing, conceptualizing and recalling sensory (kinesthetic, tactile, visual and auditory) stimuli.

 - Because music is non-verbal communication, it offers the verbal individual a method for expressing feelings that are difficult to express in traditional language, and provides the non-verbal individual an alternate communication mode.